platformsh/platformsh-docs/docs/src/guides/symfony/environment-variables.md

 * `DATABASE_PASSWORD`: The database password

 {{< note title="Tip">}}
-The database version and a default charset is included in the database URL.
-Override them using the `DATABASE_VERSION` and `DATABASE_CHARSET` environment variables respectively.
+The database version and a default charset are included in the database URL.
+To override them, use the `DATABASE_VERSION` and `DATABASE_CHARSET` environment variables respectively.
 {{< /note >}}

 ### Redis